marklogic-community/grove-react-template/docs/BEST_PRACTICES.markdown

 ### Application-State Management Layer

-A clearly defined state management system running on the client-side is a core abstraction of the Muir framework.
+A clearly defined state management system running on the client-side is a core abstraction of the Grove framework.
 We use [Redux](https://redux.js.org/) for this.

 There are many benefits of the Redux approach.
-An important one for Muir is that the same Redux modules can be used with a wide variety of front-end frameworks, including AngularJS and Vue.js in addition to React.
+An important one for Grove is that the same Redux modules can be used with a wide variety of front-end frameworks, including AngularJS and Vue.js in addition to React.

-In Muir, Redux modules should be [organized as "ducks."](https://github.com/alexnm/re-ducks) This [link](https://github.com/alexnm/re-ducks) contains more details.
+In Grove, Redux modules should be [organized as "ducks."](https://github.com/alexnm/re-ducks) This [link](https://github.com/alexnm/re-ducks) contains more details.
 This means that a Redux module bundles together all related code and exposes actionCreators and state selectors as its primary interface.
 (It also exposes its top-level "reducer", so it can be integrated into an application's single Redux store.)
 Testing these "duck" Redux module should focus primarily on testing actionCreators and selectors together (more below in the section on testing).

 #### Model Application State for Front-End Needs